WeblateOrg/weblate/docs/user/checks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 More translations of this string have some failed quality checks.
 This is
-usually indication that something could be done about improving the source
+usually an indication that something could be done about improving the source
 string.

-This check can be quite often caused by missing full stop at the end of
+This check can quite often be caused by a missing full stop at the end of
-sentence or similar minor issues which translators tend to fix in
+a sentence or similar minor issues which translators tend to fix in
 translations, while it would be better to fix it in a source string.